-5.9 AUTOMOBILE ALLOWANCE
+5.9 AUTOMOBILE ALLOWANCE USE OF PERSONAL OR AGENCY VEHICLES

 Employees who use their personal automobile for authorized office business shall receive reimbursement at the applicable rate as established by the Internal Revenue Service.
 Alternatively, employees may use a LAVTA staff vehicle.
-When doing so, employees must comply with the requirements outlined in the Use of LAVTA Service Vehicle Policy.
+Whether using a personal vehicle or an agency owned vehicle while doing work for the the agency n doing so, the employees must comply with the requirements outlined in the Use of LAVTA Service Vehicle Policy.